-If you thought Jammu was all about shrines and temples, wait a minute, you are not alone.
+If you thought Jammu was all about shrines and temples, wait a minute.
+You are not alone.
 Even I did not know about all the beautiful places that exist within a driveable distance from the city.
-Our ride as a part of the Himalayan expedition to unseen places in Jammu has taken us to so many beautiful places that are off the tourist map, totally untouched and waiting to be explored.
+This trip to Basohli was a part of our ‘Peace ride’, sponsored by Jammu tourism as a part of the Himalayan expedition to promote tourism in the lesser explored places of Jammu.
+The route we covered over the week was Jammu-Mansar-Basholi–Sarthal–Baderwah-Kishtwar-Gulabgarh-Sansari-Gulabgarh-Patnitop-Udhampur-Jammu.This trip was an opportunity for us to see so many beautiful places that are off the tourist map, totally untouched and waiting to be explored.

 On a warm Saturday morning, we started from Jammu on a well asphalted highway cutting through the Surinsar-Mansar wildlife sanctuary towards Basohli.
 Needless to say, the route is blessed with natural bounty with the road flanked by wooded hills all the way.
 We did a quick stopover at the twin lakes from where the sanctuary gets it same.
 The Surinsar lake and Mansar lake are serene patches of nature which play an important role among the Hindu pilgrims as it is associated with mythology.
 It is believed that the arrow shot by Arjuna pierced the earth at Surinsar and came out at Mansar spouting water, what are now the two bunyanesque lakes.
 If you have nothing to do, then you can forget your watches by just sitting on the banks and feeding the squillion fishes there.
 These lakes are also known for the Indian flapshell turtles that are found in abundance.